NINDS CDE Notice of Copyright

-Advantages: Clearly separates mental issues from physical issues - the SF-36 shows that the pain, loss of vitality, physical functioning and fatigue are not accompanied by mental problems.
+Strengths: Clearly separates mental issues from physical issues - the SF-36 shows that the pain, loss of vitality, physical functioning and fatigue are not accompanied by mental problems.
 Provides objective measures for reduced functional status, bodily pain, functional impairment, and fatigue severity that are characteristic of ME/CFS.
-There are enough published studies available to compare results - given the heterogeneity of the illness/comorbidities such as FMS - it's nice to be able to have an relative abundance of studies to compare measures.
+There are enough published studies available to compare results - given the heterogeneity of the illness/comorbidities such as FMS - it's nice to be able to have a relative abundance of studies to compare measures.

-Limitations: Not designed to capture the post-exertional malaise characteristic of the illness.
+Weaknesses: Not designed to capture the post-exertional malaise characteristic of the illness.
 May have a "floor effect" that makes it hard to determine when there is a symptom flare that reduces dimensions of health over a shorter period of time.

 Doesn't describe the full range of symptoms ME/CFS patients experience such as cognitive, fatigability, PEM and sleep problems.